-Fans of the popular British tabletop game Warhammer 40,000 noted that Immortan Joe and his army bore several uncanny similarities to an Ork war band in the game.
+Fans of the popular British tabletop game Warhammer 40,000 noted that Immortan Joe and his War Boys bore several uncanny similarities to an Ork war band in the game.
 Specifically they cite the way the soldiers fought in an almost insane, nihilistic, devil-may-care fashion, and their vehicles possessed a DIY, scrapyard aesthetic, and only worked when they were in control of the vehicle.

 Lord Humungus, the main antagonist of Mad Max 2: The Road Warrior (1981) and Emperor Palpatine, antagonist of the Star Wars series, are considered strong influences behind Immortan Joe.
 Like Palpatine, Immortan Joe is a disfigured tyrant, and like Lord Humungus, Immortan Joe conceals his deformed face behind a mask.

 The film is considered to be a loose remake of Stagecoach (1939).
 George Miller cited the sequence in which Apaches pursue the stagecoach in that film an influence behind the climatic tanker chase in Mad Max 2: The Road Warrior (1981) (aka "The Road Warrior").

 Furiosa's personal sidearm is a blued Taurus PT99AF 9x19mm, which is confiscated by Max after he joins her and the wives.
 During the final chase, Immortan Joe draws and fires a stainless steel PT99AF at Max.